MAJigsaw77/hxgamejolt-api/README.md

 * JSON Data Format.
 * And many more!

-Feel free to use it for whatever you want but credit me if you do that, thnak you.
+Feel free to use it for whatever you want but credit me if you do that, thank you.

 # Exemple